rangamaniv/Rockbuster_SQL/README.md

 ### Coding with Subqueries and Common Table Expressions (CTEs)
 Designed CTEs that would make code more readable and easier to reuse.
 ### Visualizations
 Visualizations were created in Tableau.
-The link to the storyboard can be found here:
+The link to the storyboard can be found here: [Rockbuster Visualizations]([https://pages.github.com/](https://public.tableau.com/app/profile/rangamani.varadachary/viz/rbmani_CF_Exercise10_Rockbuster/RockbusterRentalStory?publish=yes)https://public.tableau.com/app/profile/rangamani.varadachary/viz/rbmani_CF_Exercise10_Rockbuster/RockbusterRentalStory?publish=yes).
 ### Reporting results
 A PowerPoint presentation with answers to key questions and recommendations.